ethan-stone/obsidian-vault-knowledge-base/Notes/Blue Prince/Objectives.md

 		- HounU
 	- There is an admin key that does not fit the usual format created by MoorR.
 	- [ ] Need to find key with archive access?
-- [ ] Figure out where A New Clue applies.
+- [x] Figure out where A New Clue applies.
 	- [x] What does message about route 8 pertain to?
 	- [x] What does the book puzzle/cipher refer too?
 - [ ] Get all 8 class rooms
 - [x] Light the candles in the tomb
 - [ ] Castle cipher
-- [ ] Buy the rest of the book
+- [ ] Buy the rest of the books from the book store
 - [ ] Get the armory
 - [ ] Find other levers
 - [ ] Castle king and rook pieces